 Endangered Status Posters and Trading Cards

-These endangered status posters and trading cards are perfect to instruct from and display in the classroom during your unit.
+These endangered status posters and trading cards are perfect to instruct and display in the classroom when learning facts about endangered animals.
 They explain the different classification levels for endangered species: Least Concern, Near Threatened, Vulnerable, Endangered, and Critically Endangered.
 (Extinct in the Wild and Extinct statuses are not included in our resources.)

 Endangered Animals 4″ x 3″ Trading Cards